 The first part of my daily journaling routine usually happens after lunch.

-This session takes around 10 minutes and encompasses an unstructured collection of my thoughts.
-I call this the “diary page”.
+This session takes around ten minutes and encompasses an unstructured collection of my thoughts.
+I call this the “diary page.”

-The point is to transfer raw and unfiltered ideas onto paper.
-This enables me to clear my mind and to let loose of my emotions.
+The point is to transfer raw and unfiltered ideas onto paper – enabling me to clear my mind.

 The main benefit is stress relief.
 Your thoughts will vacate your mind and become immortalized on paper.
 These thoughts can be positive or negative, but they will be unaltered.

-For my diary page, I use some templates found in Julia Cameron’s The Artist’s Way Morning Pages.
+For my diary page, I use templates from Julia Cameron’s The Artist’s Way Morning Pages.

 In this book, American novelist Cameron shares some of her best insights from completing a “morning page” every day for over 12 years.